http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 STRANGER THINGS

-Regardless of how we technologically advance in leaps and bounds…mysteries beyond our comprehension still abounds.
+Regardless of how we technologically advance in leaps and bounds…mysteries beyond our comprehension still abound.

-For months, I heard rumors that our clinic’s manager aside from recruiting nurses to fill the gap in our staffing is also bringing another GP doctor from Egypt.
-I didn’t believe the doctor thing because there is no need for it.
-Our clinic is small and with half of the town having left for a safer place to escape the errant bombs from across the border with Yemen; the number of patients have been markedly reduced.
+For months, I heard rumors that our clinic’s manager, aside from recruiting nurses to fill the gap in our staffing, is also bringing another GP doctor from Egypt.
+I didn’t believe the doctor's diagnosis because there was no need for it.
+Our clinic is small, and with half of the town having left for a safer place to escape the errant bombs from across the border with Yemen, the number of patients has been markedly reduced.

-I and the other Egyptian GP are ably enough to manage a 16 hours shifting duty from 8:00 am to 12 midnight.
-Although our clinic’s manager/owner have told the Egyptian GP that another doctor is coming; he did not tell me.
-He would have told me if it was true so I took it for a joke which he often does but the other doctor is very worried.
-It means that one of us will have to go and since I have no issue with the manager and with everyone else in the clinic…he was afraid; it could be him.
-He kept asking if the manager have told me or if he called me to his office or talked with me about it but I assured him that he didn’t.
-Several times; he asked me if I could come with him and talk with the manager but I refused knowing it to be untrue.
+The other Egyptian GP and I can manage a 16-hour shift from 8:00 am to 12 midnight.
+Although our clinic’s manager/owner informed the Egyptian GP that another doctor would be coming, he did not inform me.
+He would have told me if it was true, so I took it for a joke, which he often does, but the other doctor is distraught.
+It means that one of us will have to go, and since I have no issue with the manager or with everyone else in the clinic, he was afraid; it could be him.
+He kept asking if the manager had told me or if he had called me to his office or talked with me about it, but I assured him that he hadn’t.
+Several times, he asked me to come with him and speak to the manager, but I refused, knowing it to be untrue.

 Two weeks ago and while crossing the street near our clinic; a boy driving a GMC hit him.
 The hospital is a minute drive from our clinic.
 He had multiple fractures (5 fractures in his legs and arms).
 He had 4 surgeries ever since and he is recovering well.
 I heard that his wife is coming anytime now and when he is well enough to travel; they will go home to Egypt.